jhaglerbgsu/AutoDrive/Steering Angle Prediction/README.md

 OS: Windows 10 Pro version 21H1

 All three models were trained with 50 epochs, 1e-4 learning rate and batch size is set to be 128.
-It was observed that GoogLeNet out-performs other models.

 ## Results and Visualization ##